Atlas-B2023/ResidentialElectrificationTracker/README.md

 Zillow Group does not allow scraping nor storage of their listing data.
 This includes through their api, and only allows dynamic data

+Q: Can we store Zillow data through the Bridge API?

+A: No. You may use the API only to retrieve and display dynamic content from Zillow.
+You are not permitted to store information locally.

 # Homes.com

 Not allowed on /routes/ or /services/